nimblehq/jekyll-templates/README.md

 This script deploys both the public and internal sites.

-> .env.docker is used to load the environment variables from the local environment `docker run --rm --entrypoint '/bin/bash' --env-file .env.docker -it compass`
+> .env.docker is used to load the environment variables from the local environment `docker run --rm --entrypoint '/bin/bash' --env-file .env.docker -it jekyll-template`

 ## Troubleshooting